AdeyAA/cse15l-lab-reports/lab-report-2.md

 # Part 3

-Something that I learned from lab in weeks 2 and 3 that I did't know before was how to start a server.
+Something that I learned from lab in weeks 2 and 3 that I didn't know before was how to start a server.
+I also learned how to set up ssh keys and access like our specific ieng6 thing.
 I also learned how manipulating a URL's path can allow you to execute different things like adding elements to a list.